-80 CREDITS 1 including the following:
+80 CREDITS including the following:

 ENGLISH LANGUAGE ARTS 20-2 OR 30-4

 MATHEMATICS 10-3 OR 20-4

 SCIENCE 14 OR 20-4

 SOCIAL STUDIES 10-2 OR 20-4

-PHYSICAL EDUCATION 10 (3 CREDITS)2
+PHYSICAL EDUCATION 10 (3 CREDITS)

-CAREER AND LIFE MANAGEMENT (3 CREDITS) 6
+CAREER AND LIFE MANAGEMENT (3 CREDITS)

+5 CREDITS IN

-- 30-level Knowledge and Employability occupational course, or - 30-level Career and Technology Studies (CTS) course, or - 30-level locally developed/acquired and authorized course with an occupational focus
+30-level Knowledge and Employability occupational course, or 30-level Career and Technology Studies (CTS) course, or 30-level locally developed course with an occupational focus

-AND
+AND 5 CREDITS IN

-- 30-level Knowledge and Employability Workplace Practicum course, or
+30-level Knowledge and Employability Workplace Practicum course, or

-- 30-level Work Experience course, 4 or
+● 30-level Work Experience course, 4 or

-- 30-level Green Certificate course, 9 or

-- Special Projects 30
+30-level Green Certificate course, or Special Projects 30

 OR

+5 CREDITS IN

-- 30-level Registered Apprenticeship Program (RAP) course - To qualify for a Certificate of High School Achievement, students must successfully complete a minimum of one academic Knowledge and Employability course. - 2 See information on exemption from the physical education requirement. - 3 See information on exemption from the CALM requirement. - Refer to the Off-campus Education Handbook for additional information. - 6 Refer to the Alberta Education website for additional Green Certificate information. - 6 Refer to the Off-campus Education Handbook for additional information.
+30-level Registered Apprenticeship Program (RAP) course

+- To qualify for a Certificate of High School Achievement, students must successfully complete a minimum of one academic Knowledge and Employability course. - 2 See information on exemption from the physical education requirement. - See information on exemption from the CALM requirement.

+- 4 Refer to the Off-campus Education Handbook for additional information. - Refer to the Alberta Education website for additional Green Certificate information. - 6 Refer to the Off-campus Education Handbook for additional information.